gnaur/simbot/README.md

 To launch the  robot in gazebo simulation:

-    ros2 launch simbot_node simbot.launch.py use_sim:=true map:=<your map yaml file>  joy_config:=<your joystick type>
+    ros2 launch simbot_node simbot.launch.py use_sim:=true map:=<your map yaml file>  joy_config:=<your joystick type> [model:=<gazebo model name>]

-An example map for for the simulated environment is = gazebo_house5.yaml
+An example map for the default simulated environment is = gazebo_house5.yaml

+You can override the default simulation model by providing the name of an alternative model file by using the model:=<gazebo model name> parameter

 ### Mapping Mode

-To Create a map of an environment use these commands:
+To create a map of an environment use these commands:

 To launch an actual robot: